WebAssembly/spec/md-proto/WebAssembly.md

 reversed.

-This is a bitwise instruction, so it just inverts the sign bit and preserves all other bits, even when the operand is a NaN.
+This is a bitwise instruction, so it just inverts the sign bit and preserves all other bits, even when the operand is a NaN or a zero.

 This performs the IEEE 754-2008 `negate` operation.